stackleader/rsa/README.md

 Currently the implementation includes some work on supporting gRPC services; however, what is likely is we will follow more closely to the Aries implementation and create an abstraction similar to their "DistributionProviders" where multiple transport implementations can be added/swapped out (e.g. protobuf, thrift, avro, json, ect).

-Credit is also owed to the Eclipse communications framework gRPC implementation [link](https://github.com/ECF/grpc-RemoteServicesProvider)authors for some of the details of how to create a service proxy for gRPC service.
+Credit is also owed to the Eclipse communications framework gRPC implementation [link](https://github.com/ECF/grpc-RemoteServicesProvider) authors for some of the details of how to create a service proxy for gRPC service.

 This code is and will always remain fully open source, and licensed under the Apache 2 license [link](http://www.apache.org/licenses/LICENSE-2.0).